 When you get out of jail, you’ll receive paperwork telling you when to appear in court.
 The preliminary hearing is a very important part of the criminal justice system.

-You should have a criminal defense lawyer represent you at this hearing because it’s your first chance to fight the charges.
+You should have a criminal defense attorney Bucks County Pennsylvania represent you at this hearing because it’s your first chance to fight the charges.
 Without an aggressive defense, the judge may drop the charges.

 Probable Cause